strapi/documentation/docs/developer-docs/latest/development/import-export.md

 <!-- more details including the file structure of exp data on this page-->
 # Data Export-Import System <BetaBadge />

-Strapi provides a CLI-based data export and data import tool that allows you to move data between Strapi instances.Examples of when the export-import system is useful include:
+Strapi provides a CLI-based data tool that allows you to export data from a Strapi application.
+Examples of when the export system is useful include:

 - example 1
 - example 2
 - example 3.

-The following documentation details examples of how to use the `strapi export` and `strapi import` commands.
+The following documentation details examples of how to use the `strapi export` command.

 ::: strapi
-The `strapi export` and `strapi import` CLI commands and all of the available flags are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI.md).
+The `strapi export` CLI command and all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI#strapi-export.md).
 :::

 ## Export data using the CLI tool